-I am in awe of human nature; coaching is my laboratory for the nature and science of human connection, change, growth, development, and thriving.
+I am in awe of human nature; coaching is my laboratory for the nature and science of human connection, change, growth, development, leadership, and thriving.

-She is a 17-year veteran of the biotechnology industry in the US, UK, Canada, France.
+She is a 17-year veteran of the biotechnology industry in the US, UK, Canada, and France.
 She served in executive roles at three companies which later joined Sanofi, and served as CEO and COO of two biotech companies.
-In 2000, Margaret shifted from high tech medicine to coaching in healthcare and wellness, and founded Wellcoaches Corporation - strategic partner of the American College of Sports Medicine, now a standard-bearer for professional coaches in healthcare and wellness.
-The Wellcoaches School of Coaching has trained more than 11,000 health and wellness coaches in 50 countries.
+In 2000, Margaret shifted to coaching, founding Wellcoaches Corporation, a standard-bearer for professional coaches in healthcare and wellness.
+The Wellcoaches School of Coaching has trained more than 13,000 health and wellness coaches in 50 countries.

 B.S.
 Biology, University of Western Ontario, 1978

 M.B.A., Ivey School of Business, University of Western Ontario, 1983; last term at London Business School with an international scholarship